 Occupations and Workforce

-Rural Valley is a blue-collar town, with 37.19% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Rural Valley is a borough of professionals, sales and office workers and service providers.
-There are especially a lot of people living in Rural Valley who work in office and administrative support (11.58%), healthcare (11.36%) and food service (7.80%).
+Unlike some boroughs, Rural Valley isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Rural Valley are a mix of both white- and blue-collar jobs.
+Overall, Rural Valley is a borough of professionals, service providers and sales and office workers.
+There are especially a lot of people living in Rural Valley who work in healthcare (10.79%), office and administrative support (10.13%) and food service (7.27%).

 Setting & Lifestyle